Muses: Designing, Composing, Generating Nonexistent Fantasy 3D Creatures without Training: Methodology

 \subsection{Style-consistent texture generation}

-As illustrated in Fig.\ref{fig:pipeline}, the composed fantasy creature is geometrically reasonable but visually rigid, especially in terms of color coherence and surface detail.
-Hence, we introduce a style-consistent texture generation approach that harmonizes appearance across all regions, enhancing realism and expanding the diversity of attainable visual styles.

-\textbf{Geometrically invariant texture editing:} As the appearance modeling depends on the given 2D image, providing a geometrically-aligned style image contributes to finer texture generation.
+As illustrated in Fig.\ref{fig:pipeline}, the composed fantasy creature is geometrically reasonable but remains visually rigid, especially with respect to overall color coherence and fine-grained surface detail.
+Hence, we introduce a style-consistent texture generation approach that harmonizes appearance across all regions of the composed asset, thereby enhancing visual realism and expanding the diversity of attainable visual styles. \textbf{Geometrically invariant texture editing:} As the appearance modeling depends on the given 2D image, providing a geometrically-aligned style image contributes to finer texture generation.
 To this end, we propose a geometrically invariant texture editing method, which produces reasonably styled and harmonious textures.
 Given the coarse creature $\mathbf{X'}$, we render the optimal frame from $\mathbf{X'}$ as the reference image $I$ for texture editing.
 Based on the conditioning image $I$, we guide the texture generation process using the FLUX.1 Kontext model~\cite{labs2025flux}:

 Where $C_{pos}$ and $C_{neg}$ are the positive and negative prompt embeddings respectively, and $\gamma$ represents other parameters. $C_{pos}$ and $C_{neg}$ primarily emphasize preserving the geometric structure of the input $I$ while generating a texture that aligns with a specific artistic style, such as mythological style, Studio Ghibli style, and Steampunk style.